reliablerascal/commute_hills/README.md

 Adding Altair to my toolkit was key to being able to look up table data (via tooltips) based on a scatterplot of two variables.

-I also learned to do some very basic tweaking of a <a href="https://blog.mapbox.com/how-to-build-a-scrollytelling-map-ead6baf2cd1b" target="_blank">Mapbox scrollytelling template</a>.
+I also learned to do some very basic tweaking of a <a href="https://blog.mapbox.com/how-to-build-a-scrollytelling-map-ead6baf2cd1b" target="_blank">Mapbox scrollytelling template</a>, adding my own color scheme.

 And, I got some beginner's practice with Adobe Illustrator, to improve SVG graphics showing elevation changes on Broadway and Riverside.

 ## What I'd Like to Learn Next to Advance this Project
-Due to underestimating the data challenges, I ran out of time to build out the design aspect of the project.
-This is an area where I need more practice and skill development.
-As of this writing (7/23/23) I didn't yet implement AI2HTML responsive graphics, integrate my existing CSS with the scrollytelling CSS, or plot out the walk as a path in the scrollytelling rendering.
+The Mapbox scrollytelling template seems to rely on media queries which handles graphic scaling to some degree.
+But I might be able to improve this with AI2HTML responsive graphics.
+Also, I'd like to tailor the template to plot out the walk as a path as in [this example](http://www.formerspatial.com/scrolly-drive).

-Also, I'd like to spend more time reverse-engineering the Mapbox scrollytelling template AND building scrollytelling from the ground up for more flexibility.
+At some point I may run into the limitations of this template, and want to develop my skill at building scrollytelling from the ground up for more flexibility.

 ## Guide to the Repository
 Following is an overview of files in this repository: